 Trading whilst insolvent refers to when directors continue to trade their company despite the fact it has become insolvent; insolvent usually being defined as when a company can no longer make day to day payments for the continuation of trade, or if assets are outweighed by liabilities on the balance sheet.
-Trading whilst insolvent is significant because it can be considered a failure on the directors’ behalf to keep loses to creditors at a minimum if the company ends up having to enter an insolvency procedure such as Compulsory Liquidation or Administration.
+Trading whilst insolvent is significant because it can be considered a failure on the directors’ behalf to keep losses to creditors at a minimum if the company ends up having to enter an insolvency procedure such as compulsory liquidation or administration.
 This could result in directors being made personally responsible for the amount owed to creditors and being obliged to repay the creditors out of their own pockets.

 Trading whilst insolvent and acting irresponsibly, what are the consequences?

 When a company enters a liquidation proceeding such as compulsory liquidation or a creditors voluntary liquidation, there is always an investigation into the conduct of all directors who held office in the 3 years prior to the appointment of the liquidator.
 The purpose of this investigation is to ensure that directors have acted responsibly and whether they took appropriate action to mitigate creditor loses.
 The information gathered during this investigation will be collated into a ‘D report’ and will be presented to the insolvency service, who will be responsible for deciding whether any further action is to be taken.
 If sufficient evidence is found that directors could have exercised a reasonable degree of foresight, or have acted downright irresponsibly, directors may find themselves becoming personally liable for the company’s debt to creditors.
 It may even lead to the insolvency service issuing a disqualification, as they have the power to ban an individual from acting as a company director for a maximum of 15 years.

 How to protect yourself if trading whilst insolvent